This page contains important information about parking and having a vehicle on the UT campus. Please read carefully!

 The University of Tampa assumes no liability, under any circumstances, for damaged, vandalized, stolen or impounded vehicles.

 UT encourages its Campus Safety officers to strictly enforce parking policies.

 The University of Tampa is a private, urban institution that encourages its Department of Campus Safety officers to strictly enforce parking policies.
-Faculty, staff and students, as well as their guests, are responsible for understanding and complying with these regulations at all times.
+Faculty, staff, students and their guests are responsible for understanding and complying with these regulations at all times.
 Failure to do so may result in loss of parking privileges.

-It is the vehicle owner's responsibility to contact Campus Safety in advance regarding any questions, concerns or circumstances that may result in a citation or vehicle impoundment.
+It is the vehicle owner's responsibility to contact Campus Safety in advance regarding any questions, concerns or circumstances that may result in a citation or vehicle impounding.Department of Campus Safety

 Telephone: On Campus: x7777